What If the Simplest Change I Could Make for the Planet Was My Food Choices?

 That’s it.
 With all my findings, research, and attempts to define the purpose of Pigs Are Smart, this story brought it into focus.
 When it comes to reversing climate change, there are massive systems at play and big changes needed.
 But there’s also one small, consistent action we can each take.
 It shows up in report after report, and it’s backed by data:

-Reducing our consumption of meat and dairy is the simplest change for the planet.
+Reducing our consumption of meat and dairy is the simplest change for the planet – it’s the least we can do.

 It’s not the only change needed—but it’s one of the most accessible, most scalable, and most empowering.